 KAWASAKI

-The port city of Kawasaki is nestled between Greater Tokyo (nation’s capital) and Yokohama.
-Kawasaki has an industrial past similar to Baltimore’s and is working to develop other strengths.
+The port city of Kawasaki is nestled between Tokyo (nation’s capital) and Yokohama.
+It has an industrial past similar to Baltimore and is re-making itself for the 21st century.

 Population: 1,437,266